department-of-veterans-affairs/vets-website/content/pages/healthcare/application-process.md

 ### What happens after I apply?

-Call-to-action to the [after you apply](http://www.google.com) page
+Find out what to expect after you send in your application [after you apply](http://www.google.com) page

+Already signed up?
+You can refill a prescription, send a secure message to your health care provider, or check the status of a disability or pension claim.[Manage your VA health care](/healthcare/).

 <div markdown="0"><br></div>